AgarwalMayank2/Image_Captioning/README.md

 `main.py`: Integrates all components—preprocessing, encoding, decoding, and training—into a cohesive pipeline for model training.
 `model_test.ipynb`:A Jupyter notebook used to test the trained model on sample images and visualize the generated captions.

+## Dataset
+The dataset used is the Flickr8k dataset, which contains over 8000 images.
+The entire dataset has been used for training.

+## Usage
+1. Clone the repository.
+2. Place your test image in the `test_images` folder.
+3. Open the `model_test.ipynb` notebook.
+4. Set the path to your image in the `image_loc` variable.
+5. Run the notebook to generate a caption.